EngineerGajanan22/EngineerGajanan22/README.md

 Hi, my name is Gajanan Gangakhedkar, and I am a Bachelor of Engineering graduate in Information Technology from Savitribai Phule Pune University.
 I am passionate about coding, problem-solving, and software development.
 Skilled in Java, C++, SQL, and database management, I strive to build efficient and innovative software solutions.
-Additionally, I am exploring cloud computing and data analytics to broaden my technical expertise.
+Additionally, I am exploring cloud computing and data analytics to broaden my technical expertise. im possesses expertise in a wide range of programming languages, including Python, C++, Java, and SQL, and is skilled in leveraging frameworks like TensorFlow, Keras, Django, and Flask for modern software development.
+With hands-on experience in web development through internships at Oasis Infobyte and Let’sGrowMore, he has honed his ability to design and develop responsive, user-friendly applications.
 </h3>

 <p align="left">